The Digital Age and Your Brain: Finding the Right Balance

 The Impact of Digital Reliance on Memory: Understanding the Shift

 Think about it: In the past, remembering phone numbers, directions, and facts was just part of getting through the day.
 Now, with smartphones and AI assistants, we barely have to strain a mental muscle.
-However, this convenience may lead to decreased cognitive effort, potentially reducing our ability to learn and remember simple things.
+However, this convenience may reduce cognitive effort, diminishing our ability to learn and remember simple things.

 Research published in Computers in Human Behavior indicated that excessive dependence on digital devices for storing information may affect our capacity to recall basic information and detatails in the future.